i-MSCP/plugins/incubator/InstantSSH/README.md

 ### Troubleshooting

-#### Ubuntu Lucid
+#### PAM chroot module

-The **pam_chroot.so** module provided by the libpam-chroot package from the Ubuntu Lucid repository is buggy.
+The **Pam Chroot** module shipped with some libpam-chroot package versions (eg. Ubuntu Lucid) doesn't work as expected.
-For instance, you can see those logs in the /var/log/auth.log:
+For instance, You can see the following logs in the /var/log/auth.log file:

 	...
 	Oct 13 21:04:31 lucid sshd[1509]: PAM unable to dlopen(/lib/security/pam_chroot.so): /lib/security/pam_chroot.so: undefined symbol: __stack_chk_fail_local
 	Oct 13 21:04:31 lucid sshd[1509]: PAM adding faulty module: /lib/security/pam_chroot.so
 	...

-This can be easily fixed by following this procedure:
+You can fix this easily by following this procedure:

-	# cd /usr/usr/local
+1. Get the libpam-chroot package source and install some tools

-	# mkdir libpam-chroot
+	# cd /usr/local/src
-	# cd libpam-chroot
+	# mkdir libpam-chroot && cd libpam-chroot
-	# apt-get install build-essential devscripts debhelper libpam0g-dev
+	# apt-get install build-essential debhelper libpam0g-dev
 	# apt-get source libpam-chroot
 	# cd libpam-chroot*

-Then edit the Makefile file to replace the line:
+2. Edit the **Makefile** file to replace the line:

 	CFLAGS=-fPIC -O2 -Wall -Werror -pedantic